Connect with a certified trainer for free

 Symptoms

-• Bruising, swelling, and tenderness at the base of the thumb
+• Bruising, swelling, and tenderness: These typically develop at the base of the thumb near the joint.

-• Weakness when grasping or squeezing with the thumb and index finger
+• Weakness when grasping or squeezing: Difficulty performing tasks that require pressure between the thumb and index finger.

 When to see a doctor